U.S. Treasury yields trimmed earlier losses on Wednesday after a Treasury Department auction of $35 billion in five-year notes.

-U.S. stock index futures suggested a higher Wall Street open on Monday, following European and Asian markets higher.
+U.S. stock index futures pointed to a higher open on Tuesday, following gains in overseas markets and ahead of domestic economic reports.

 Get the best of CNBC in your inbox

 Turkey only procures oil and gas from known sources and those who accuse it of buying from ISIS need to prove it, President Erdogan said on Thursday.